Eileen Joyce: Early life and education

 He approached the Roman Catholic Archbishop of Perth and arranged for Eileen to be sent to Loreto Convent in Claremont, Perth, to continue her schooling.
 Her music teacher there was Sister John More.
 Joyce entered the 1925 and 1926 Perth Eisteddfods, winning the Grand Championship in 1926.
 Schilsky continued to make her name known, and wrote a letter to Perth newspapers urging her to be sent to Paris to study.

 In May 1926, the Premier of Western Australia, Philip Collier, set up an "Eileen Joyce Fund" with the aim of collecting £1,000 to help Joyce's future career.
 In August 1926, Percy Grainger, on a concert tour, was introduced to Joyce by Sister John More.
-He heard her play, and then wrote an open letter to the people of Perth: "I have heard Eileen Joyce play and have no hesitation in saying that she is in every way the most transcendentally gifted young piano student I have heard in the last twenty-five years.
-Her playing has that melt of tone, that elasticity of expression that is, I find, typical of young Australian talents, and is so rare elsewhere".
+He heard her play, and then wrote an open letter to the people of Perth:

 He suggested she would have the same celebrity as Teresa Carreño and Guiomar Novaes.

 Grainger recommended she study with an Australian master so that her playing would not become "Europeanised" or "Continentalised", and in his view Ernest Hutcheson, then teaching in New York, was the best choice.
 A short time after Grainger left, Wilhelm Backhaus arrived for a tour of Western Australia.
 He also heard her and suggested the Leipzig Conservatorium, then regarded as the mecca of piano teaching, would be more suitable (Hutcheson himself had studied there).

 From 1927 to 1929, she studied at the Leipzig Conservatorium, firstly with Max von Pauer and later with Robert Teichmüller.
 There, she learnt unusual repertoire such as Max Reger's Piano Concerto and Richard Strauss's Burleske in D minor.
 She then went to the Royal College of Music in London where, with assistance from Myra Hess, she studied under Tobias Matthay.
 She also had lessons with Adelina de Lara for a short period in 1931.